 Answer: The track is still non-credit, but you will receive ILU's.

 Register Online by adding your course to cart through our secure server.
-Or fill out this form and fax or mail it to Extended Learning.
 You will be receiving email with your online course access information within five working days.
 Please check your spam or junk folder in case the confirmation email was misplaced there.
 Call 1-800-253-2762, or email WVUEnrich@mail.wvu.edu if you have any questions.
 Major credit cards are accepted.